Pavol Jozef Šafárik University ( PJSU)

 Pavol Jozef Šafárik

-Famous as a superlative selection among a majority of the international medical students, PJSU stands-out among the other choices of universities for its prestigious medical and dentistry courses which are highly recognized in the European region.
+Famous as a superlative selection among a majority of the international medical students, PJSU stands-out among the other choices of universities for its prestigious medical and dentistry programmes highly recognised in the European region.
 The University was founded in 1959 and established as the second classical University in Slovakia.
 It was organized into five faculties of which the University is most famous for its exceptionally prestigious Faculty of Medicine and Faculty of Science.
 Pavol Jozef Šafárik University in Košice (Slovak Univerzita Pavla Jozefa Šafárika v Košiciach) is a university located in Košice city, Slovakia.
 The university is named after Pavel Jozef Šafárik, a 19th-century Slovak philologist, poet, and historian.
 The University has more than 5700 students and 1250 staff members.
 Education is provided in the main cycles of Bachelors, Masters, Doctors and PhD studies in different fields.
 The process of education is provided in English language (and in Slovak for certain degrees).

 Pavol Jozef Šafárik University provides higher education based on the newest scientific findings in a wide international context with intensive co-operation of academic institutions all around the world.

 When it comes to applied skills; the university boasts with one of the best networks of Clinical Educational Bases in associated hospitals, making the university one of the best in the region.
-The heart of the training and care in General Medicine and Dentistry are based on internationally standardized innovative and progressive methods of treatment and diagnostics.
-Students have the luxury to access to the Faculty Hospital of L. Pasteur in Košice which is housed within a walking distance next to the Kaunas city center campus with modern facilities and a comfortable study environment.
+The heart of the training and care in General Medicine and Dentistry are based on internationally standardised innovative and progressive methods of treatment and diagnostics.
+Students have the luxury to access to the Faculty Hospital of L. Pasteur in Košice which is housed within a walking distance next to the Kaunas city centre campus with modern facilities and a comfortable study environment.

 Research Strategy of the Faculty